Kelvin-Palma/ReactNative_cs/bootcamp2.md

 # CampusQuest: Santiago de Cali University (USC) Gymkhana

-This repository contains the institutional script and technical data model for a university-wide gymkhana designed for **15–20 students** divided into **teams of 3** [Conversation History].
+This repository contains the institutional script and technical data model for a university-wide gymkhana designed for **15–20 students** divided into **teams of 3**.
 The event focuses on exploring the **Pampalinda Citadel** (Calle 5 # 62-00) and learning about USC’s history and services.

 ## 1. Gymkhana Script